grinfeld/py_spark_playground/helm/README.md

 # Helm Deployment Script - my_helm.sh

+## Disclaimer

+__The following part in any sense shouldn't be used in the production.
+The only reason I have created this: to allow me easily to change things for learning and developing purposes.__

 ## Overview

 `my_helm.sh` is a helper script for setting up and managing the current project on Kubernetes.